-Town Center & Urban Town Centers (TC & UTC) - This is a subset of the mixed-use category consisting of transects T-5 and T-6.
+Town Center (TC) - This is a subset of the mixed-use category consisting of transects T-5 and T-6.
 Town Centers provide a mix of uses arranged in a pedestrian-friendly urban form and are locations for regional commercial, entertainment destinations, and access to amenities for adjacent residential and employment centers.
 Streets are interconnected and multi-modal with parking located behind buildings.
-Short blocks with shallow setbacks and onstreet parking are appropriate.
+Short blocks with shallow setbacks and on-street parking are appropriate.

-Office Mixed Use (OMU), T-3, T-4 - The purpose of this classification is to provide for areas of low-to high-rise offices or research and development activities.
+Office Mixed Use (OMU), T-3, T-4 - The purpose of this classification is to provide for areas of lowto high-rise offices or research and development activities.
 Projects developed in this classification should be for office use, with retail service uses discouraged as stand-alone structures in the transect T-4.

-Mixed Use (MU), T-3, T-4 - This classification includes both residential and commercial uses arranged in a pedestrian-friendly form.
-This classification includes locations for residential, community commercial, entertainment destinations, and public facilities directly accessible to surrounding neighborhoods.
-T-3 is usually found on the periphery of the urban areas and should be on the higher-end of the density range for this transect.
+Mixed Use (MU), T-3, T-4, T-5 - This classification includes both residential and commercial uses arranged in a pedestrian-friendly form.
+These centers are locations for community commercial, entertainment destinations, and public facilities directly accessible to surrounding neighborhoods.

-Residential Neighborhood (RN) T-4, T-5 - This classification is an opportunity to develop higher density residential close to transit (VRE), within Activity Centers or the periphery of Town Centers.
+Residential Neighborhood (RN) T-4, T-5 - This classification is an opportunity to develop higher density residential close to transit (VRE) or town centers.
 This classification also provides opportunities to develop compact neighborhoods that can act as transitions between mixed use centers and lower density residential areas.
 These are high-density, walkable neighborhoods focusing on connections to mixed use centers and transit.

-Town Center (TC & UTC)
+Town Center (TC)